se-for-sci/se-for-sci.github.io/content/week04_package/task_runners.md

 [powered by nox](https://github.com/scikit-hep/hist/blob/main/noxfile.py)
 package in Pure Python in Scikit-HEP is Hist.

-A package that happens to use PDM (like Poetry but better) is Scikit-HEP UHI, which is
+A package that happens to use Hatch (like Poetry but faster) is Scikit-HEP UHI, which is
 [powered by nox](https://github.com/scikit-hep/uhi/blob/main/noxfile.py).
 Nox can setup a conda environment with ROOT (slow, but only nox and conda are